To improve water quality on the island, you can adopt the following environmentally friendly measures.

 Landscapers are required by the City of Sanibel to participate and pass a Vegetation Contractor Competency course as well as a Contractor Fertilizer Competency course.

-Homeowners should take it upon themselves to ensure that the landscapers they hire are certified by the City, and do in fact follow the prescribed BMPs.
+Homeowners should take it upon themselves to ensure that the landscapers they hire are certified by the City, and do in fact follow the prescribed Best Management Pracitices (BMPs).
 This is a very simple precaution to protect water quality and island property values.
+Please report all unlicensed contractors to at the City of Sanibel at (239) 472-3700.

 A majority of the BMPs listed above involve very simple, straightforward strategies and/or behavioral changes that can result in reduced nutrient levels and improved water quality.
 Environmental values are held in high regard on Sanibel.